Advising Appointments

 • Advisors won’t: edit, proofread, correct grammar or spelling errors, rewrite, or restructure your statement.
 It’s very important for applicants to express themselves in their own words, especially because the personal statement is intended as a writing sample reflecting your ability.
 Ours is not a proofreading service but one intended to help students clarify and convey ideas effectively for purposes of a law school application.

-• For specific feedback, the personal statement review is most effective when your essay is fairly complete--meaning, you are at the point where you have a fairly complete draft, yet you are still open to feedback.
+• For specific feedback, the personal statement review is most effective when your essay is fairly complete–meaning, you are at the point where you have a fairly complete draft, yet you are still open to feedback.

-• Peak Times: Our busiest times are late October through December.
+• Peak Times: Our busiest times are late September through December.
 During this period, our advisors will frequently be booked.
 Please reserve your appointment in advance and cancel in a timely way if necessary so that we can maximize our appointment availability.

 • There is currently no cap on the number of times an Advisor will review your statement, however, please be mindful that the most effective reviews will occur when your drafts are fairly complete, a final draft is not required.

-If you have not yet created a meaningful draft but would like to discuss a personal statement strategy more generally, we recommend scheduling a Pre-Law Advising appointment or reviewing the personal statement resources we've posted on our Canvas page for some guidance.
+If you have not yet created a meaningful draft but would like to discuss a personal statement strategy more generally, we recommend scheduling a Pre-Law Advising appointment to discuss or reviewing the personal statement resources we’ve posted on our Canvas page for some guidance.

 Format: Document Review appointments are available on a remote basis only.
 The recommended format for these appointments is Zoom to facilitate the document review process, however, phone appointments are also available upon request.
+If you need an in-person appointment for ADA purposes, please email us at prelaw@illinois.edu.

 How to Utilize Advising

-Now!
-We work with students at any point in their academic journey from freshman year to post-graduation.
+We work with students at any point in their academic journey, from freshman year to post-graduation.
 It is never too early to start -we encourage you to begin connecting with our office as soon as you begin considering law school.
+If you are uncertain, send us an email at prelaw@illinois.edu, and we will be happy to help direct you on what the best first step might be!
+Remember, there are no silly or “wrong” questions, we want to hear from you!

-It is also very common to be exploring multiple career paths at the same time – we encourage this.
+Reach out even if you are uncertain.
+We are here to help you explore your interest in legal education and careers, even if you are uncertain if this is the right path for you.
+It is very common to be exploring multiple career paths at the same time – we encourage this.
 Sometimes individuals ultimately decide that a path in law is not right for them.
-Don't wait to start engaging and asking these questions now - whether you ultimately decide to attend law school, we can assist you in academic, extracurricular, and professional planning to ensure that you are as prepared as possible to apply if you decide law school is the right choice for you!
+Don’t wait to start engaging and asking these questions now – whether you ultimately decide to attend law school, we can assist you in academic, extracurricular, and professional planning to ensure that you are as prepared as possible to apply if you decide law school is the right choice for you!

 Remember – a great place to start is the Pre-Law 101 Workshop series!